jwieckowski/pysensmcda/README.md

 <a name="ref5">**[5]**</a> Mohammadi, M., & Rezaei, J. (2020).
 Ensemble ranking: Aggregation of rankings produced by different multi-criteria decision-making methods.
 Omega, 96, 102254.

 <a name="ref6">**[6]**</a> Kizielewicz, B., Wątróbski, J., & Sałabun, W. (2020).
 Identification of relevant criteria set in the MCDA process—Wind farm location case study.
 Energies, 13(24), 6548.

+<a name="ref7">**[7]**</a> Maliene, V., Dixon-Gough, R., & Malys, N. (2018).
+Dispersion of relative importance values contributes to the ranking uncertainty: Sensitivity analysis of Multiple Criteria Decision-Making methods.
+Applied Soft Computing, 67, 286-298.

+<a name="ref8">**[8]**</a> Nabavi, S. R., Wang, Z., & Rangaiah, G. P. (2023).
+Sensitivity Analysis of Multi-Criteria Decision-Making Methods for Engineering Applications.
+Industrial & Engineering Chemistry Research, 62(17), 6707-6722.

+<a name="ref9">**[9]**</a> Wolters, W. T. M., & Mareschal, B. (1995).
+Novel types of sensitivity analysis for additive MCDM methods.
+European Journal of Operational Research, 81(2), 281-290.

+<a name="ref10">**[10]**</a> Baležentis, T., & Streimikiene, D. (2017).
+Multi-criteria ranking of energy generation scenarios with Monte Carlo simulation.
+Applied energy, 185, 862-871.

+<a name="ref11">**[11]**</a> Zhang, C., Wang, Q., Zeng, S., Baležentis, T., Štreimikienė, D., Ališauskaitė-Šeškienė, I., & Chen, X. (2019).
+Probabilistic multi-criteria assessment of renewable micro-generation technologies in households.
+Journal of Cleaner Production, 212, 582-592.

+<a name="ref12">**[12]**</a> Barker, K., & Haimes, Y. Y. (2009).
+Assessing uncertainty in extreme events: Applications to risk-based decision making in interdependent infrastructure sectors.
+Reliability Engineering & System Safety, 94(4), 819-829.

+<a name="ref13">**[13]**</a> Więckowski, J., Kizielewicz, B., Shekhovtsov, A., & Sałabun, W. (2023).
+How do the criteria affect sustainable supplier evaluation?-A case study using multi-criteria decision analysis methods in a fuzzy environment.
+Journal of Engineering Management and Systems Engineering, 2(1), 37-52.

+<a name="ref14">**[14]**</a> Kolbowicz, M., Nowak, M., & Więckowski, J. (2024).
+A multi-criteria system for performance assessment and support decision-making based on the example of Premier League top football strikers.

+<a name="ref15">**[15]**</a> Triantaphyllou, E., & Sánchez, A. (1997).
+A sensitivity analysis approach for some deterministic multi‐criteria decision‐making methods.
+Decision sciences, 28(1), 151-194.